 Withdrawing, suspending or changing your studies

-If you withdraw from the University, or make changes to your studies that affect your eligibility for Title IV Direct Loans, we will recalculate your loan entitlement based on the period of attendance/entitlement.
-As a result, the University or you may be required to return funds to the US Department of Education from the Title IV Direct Loans subsidised/unsubsidised or PLUS loans received/disbursed.
+If you withdraw from the University, or make changes to your studies that affect your eligibility for Title IV loans, we will recalculate your loan entitlement based on the period of attendance/entitlement.
+As a result, the University may be required to return funds to the US Department of Education from the Title IV loans subsidised/unsubsidised or PLUS loans received/disbursed.
 Future disbursements may also be affected.

-Title IV Direct Loan funds will be returned in the following order:
+Title IV loan funds will be returned in the following order:

 - Unsubsidised loans

 - Subsidised loans

-All the Title IV Direct Loans scheduled for a disbursement period are considered to have been earned if you have been in attendance (at least half-time) for more than 60% of the payment period.
+All the Title IV loans scheduled for a disbursement period are considered to have been earned if you have been in attendance (at least half-time) for more than 60% of the payment period.
 As an example, if you complete 30% of the payment period you will have earned 30% of the assistance you were originally scheduled to receive within that loan period.
 If you complete 60% of the payment period, you will have earned 100% of the assistance you were scheduled to receive.

 if the University received on your behalf more funds than was earned, the excess funds must be returned to the US Department of Education by the University.